puppeteer/puppeteer/docs/troubleshooting.md

 # RUN chmod +x /usr/local/bin/dumb-init
 # ENTRYPOINT ["dumb-init", "--"]

-# Uncomment to skip the chromium download when installing puppeteer.
+# Uncomment to skip the Chrome for Testing download when installing puppeteer.
 If you do,
 # you'll need to launch puppeteer with:
 #     browser.launch({executablePath: 'google-chrome-stable'})
 # ENV PUPPETEER_SKIP_DOWNLOAD true